bot4s/telegram/README.md

 Telegram Bot API for Scala

 The aim of this project is to provide a 100% idiomatic Scala wrapper for the new [Telegram Bot API](https://core.telegram.org/bots/api).
-The entire API is supported, strongly-typed (no JSON stuff) and camelCased.
+The entire API is supported, asynchronous by default, strongly-typed (no JSON stuff) and camelCased.

 ## Using it from SBT